First Reading: Wisdom 1:13-15, 2:23-24

 Chapter 1 in Wisdom wove morality and eternity together.
 The righteous man will enjoy the resurrection.
 Indeed, God did not intend death when he created the cosmos, nor does he enjoy the death of his creatures.
 Just as his virtues are unending, so is humanity, for death is, by definition, unjust.

 Chapter 2 took a different tack.
 It defended the doctrine of the resurrection against the Hellenistic view of fatalism.
-Life, according to Wisdom 2, is not merely subject the whims of the gods or a universe that is indifferent to one's actions.
+Life, according to Wisdom 2, is not merely subject to the whims of the gods or a universe that is indifferent to one's actions.
 It is not empty or useless.
 The shortness of life does not excuse selfishness or the oppression of the good by the selfish.
 One's actions in life have consequences.
 YHWH created everyone for immortality.
 Evil deprived humanity of that gift.

 Why are we better than the opinion the world has of us?
 We are better because God made us for himself.
 He is the eternal God, and he shares that gift of forever with us.
 Evil and fatalism cannot take that gift away from us.